-A small herd of tiny goats are NZ’s newest breed and it has been a long journey for them and their determined owner.
+It has been a long journey for this small herd of tiny goats and their determined owner.

 Words: Nadene Hall Images: Sally Tagg, Nadene Hall

 Where: West Auckland